TREASURIES-Yields up after Senate passes tax reform bill, but capped by risk

 By Dion Rabouin

-NEW YORK, Dec 4 (Reuters) - U.S. Treasury yields dropped on Monday but remained higher than their late Friday levels, boosted by increased confidence that the U.S. Congress would enact tax cut legislation after the Senate passed a bill early Saturday.
+NEW YORK, Dec 4 (Reuters) - U.S. Treasury yields dropped on Monday but remained higher than their levels late on Friday, boosted by increased confidence that the U.S. Congress would enact tax cut legislation after the Senate passed a bill early Saturday.

+The Senate must now reconcile its version of the bill with legislation passed by the House of Representatives.
+Republicans, who control both chambers, are aiming to get a bill to U.S. President Donald Trump’s desk before year-end.

 The increased expectation for the tax cut pushed yields on benchmark U.S. 10-year Treasury notes to 2.42 percent overnight in Asian trading.

-However, much of that rise was retraced in morning U.S. trading as investors remained concerned over Michael Flynn, former national security adviser to U.S. President Donald Trump and Special Counsel Robert Mueller’s investigation, analysts said.
+However, much of that rise was retraced during U.S. trading as investors remained concerned over Michael Flynn, former national security adviser to Trump, and Special Counsel Robert Mueller’s investigation, analysts said.

 Analysts also said bond market traders remain skeptical of the impact the tax legislation will have on U.S. growth.